The Alvarez Era | Career in Photos

-Barry Alvarez is in his ninth year as Director of Athletics at the University of Wisconsin in 2012-13, and his seventh without the additional title of head football coach.
+Barry Alvarez is in his 10th year as Director of Athletics at the University of Wisconsin in 2013-14, and his eighth without the additional title of head football coach.
 Alvarez served as A.D. and football coach from 2004-05.

-In Alvarez's eight previous seasons as A.D., Wisconsin has finished at least 22nd in the NACDA Director's Cup five times, including a 16th-place finish in 2006-07.
+In Alvarez's nine previous seasons as A.D., Wisconsin has finished at least 22nd in the NACDA Director's Cup five times, including a 16th-place finish in 2006-07.
 That is the second-best finish in school history.
 Six different teams have won national titles during Alvarez's tenure, including four in the magical 2005-06 season.
-Ten different teams have been crowned as conference champions, including five in each of the 2005-06, 2006-07 and 2007-08 seasons.
+Eleven different teams have been crowned as conference champions, including five in each of the 2005-06, 2006-07, 2007-08 and 2012-13 seasons.

 On the academic side, more than 1,000 student-athletes have earned Academic All-Big Ten honors in Alvarez' eight-year tenure.